 Arya Afshar is a Multi-Instrumentalist, Producer, Sound Designer and Film composer, born in Iran in 1990.
-He began playing guitar and bass at the age of 13, later in life becoming interested in Drums and Piano, as well as music production and audio programming using software like Max/MSP and Wwise.
+He began playing guitar and bass at the age of 13, and quickly developed a passion for music production and audio programming.

-Throughout his colourful career, Arya has worked in various capacities in the music industry, from Session and live musician to record producer, as well as working as a freelance sound designer for visual media, jingle writer, stand-up comedian, Game Audio programmer, and film composer.
+Throughout his colourful career, Arya has worked in various capacities in the music industry, from session and live musician to record producer, as well as working as a freelance sound designer for visual media, jingle writer, stand-up comedian, Game Audio programmer, and film composer.
 His story is interwoven into the history of rock music in Post-revolution Iran, the rise of authoritarianism in Turkey, and the lack of gun-control laws in the US.
-As an Iranian musician, without wanting to, Arya’s musical career began as a political dissident, something he did not intend or wish for, and nevertheless something that informs his journey across many continents and alongside many fellow musicians from around the world.
+Arya's musical career began as a political dissident, something he did not intend or wish for, and nevertheless something that informs his journey across many continents and alongside many fellow musicians from around the world.

 Arya started his first band, Punk-Rock outfit Barcode, in 2003.
 Barcode had a short-lived run before Siavash Saffari, their lead guitarist, tragically took his own life in 2004.
 Later that year, Arya joined 'The Free Keys' as Bass player, with Arash Farazmand on Drums and Pouya Hosseini on Guitars and Vocals.
 Along with their sister band 'The Yellow Dogs', featuring ex-members of Barcode and Hypernova, they began writing original music and hosting underground live shows in Tehran.
 At the time, Western music of any kind was deemed illegal in Iran, then governed by Mahmoud Ahmadinejad, whose ministry of culture would deny permits for any musical act with English Lyrics.
-In defiance of the Islamic Republic, the Free Keys began releasing music online, which garnered a lot of attention on MySpace, and earned the praise of the likes of Steven Wilson of Porcupine Tree, Tom Morello of Rage Against the Machine and Audioslave, and Trey Gunn of King Crimson.
-Arya moved to the UK in 2007 to begin organizing a UK tour for the band, but unfortunately the other members were not able to secure their visas in time to make it to the tour dates.
+In defiance of the Islamic Republic, the Free Keys began releasing music online, which garnered a lot of attention on MySpace, and earned the praise of the likes of Steven Wilson (Porcupine Tree), Tom Morello (Rage Against the Machine and Audioslave), and Trey Gunn (King Crimson).
+Arya moved to the UK in 2007 right before coming of age to do mandatory military service, to begin organizing a UK tour for the band, but unfortunately the other members were not able to secure their visas in time to make it to the tour dates.
 However, while Arya was in the UK, the remaining members of Free Keys, along with The Yellow Dogs and a number of other underground Iranian bands, appeared in Bahman Ghobadi's 'No One Knows about the Persian Cats', a Grammy-winning movie documenting Tehran bustling underground Rock scene, which put the members further on the map, but also at an increased risk of arrest.

 With Ahmadinejad controversially re-elected as president in 2008 with heavily disputed results, and cracking down harder than ever on everything western, The Free Keys moved to India to write their debut album in 2009, adding two members to the trio, Anthony Azarmgin on Keys and Ali Akbar Rafie on Bass, with Arya moving from Bass to Lead Guitar Player in the new Free Keys Quintet.
 In 2010, the band was invited to play a showcase at SXSW in Austin, Texas, following in the footsteps of Hypernova, who had moved there in 2006, as arguably the first Iranian Indie Rock band to make such a move to the international stage, and The Yellow Dogs, who moved there in 2009, The Free Keys moved to Turkey to apply for their US Visas.
 All members were granted a visa, except for Arya, who at the time had a pending military service back in Iran to fulfill, after escaping in 2007.
 This made him ineligible for temporary visas to the US, but also meant he couldn't return to Iran.
 Stuck in bureaucratic limbo in Turkey, Arya started attending University in Turkey on Full Scholarship, to study 21st Century Music Composition and Production.